Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 6. Real-time, automated settlements without the need for reconciliation.
 7. Real-time view to regulators leading to complete regulatory transparency.
 8. Reducing the letter of credit issue process from several days to a few hours.
 9. Reducing the time of delivery for trade documents from several days to a few hours.
 10.Increased transparency by sharing transaction details with all parties.

 ### 1.1 Sandbox blockchain
 To access the TRADE-Chain sandbox, email us on info@primechain.in

 ### 1.2 Production blockchain
-Nodes on the commpercial / production TRADE-Chain are available free to all Bankchain members and at an annual subscription fee for non-members.
+Nodes on the commercial / production TRADE-Chain are available free to all Bankchain members and at an annual subscription fee for non-members.
 Email us on info@primechain.in for details.

 ### 1.3 System requirements for nodes
 2 virtual machines / physical servers with the following details are required: